 Namche Bazaar is a significant stop on the Everest trekking route.
 It's an excellent place to see Nepal's Himalayan terrain and mountains.
 The first view of Everest can be seen along the paths to Namche Bazaar.
 Namche Bazaar, at 3,500 meters above sea level, is the beginning point for treks to Everest and other Himalayan peaks.
 It's a bustling market town supplying everything from trekking and climbing equipment to Tibetan antiques.

 You'll be blessed with the breathtaking views of Mount Everest (8,848 meters), Mount Cho Oyu (8,201 meters), Mount Nuptse (7,861 meters), Mount Ama Dablam (6,812 meters), Mount Thamserku (6,623 meters), Mount Kongde (6,187 meters), Mount Pumori (7,161 meters), and several other peaks throughout the trekking.
 One of the best feelings in the world is to gaze at the nice and clear Himalayas right in front of you.
 Consider yourself lucky to be able to turn this dream into reality.

 Thukla Pass and some minutes of silence

-For your EBC excursion in 2022, we have confirmed our departure dates.
-Trek to the EBC with Outfitter Nepal on any of the departure dates!
-If any of the departure dates conflict with your plans, please contact us and we will make every effort to find a departure date that works for you.
+For your Everest base camp excursion in 2023, we have confirmed our departure dates.
+Trek to the 12 Days Everest base camp with Outfitter Nepal on any of the departure dates!
+If any of the departure dates conflict with your plans, please contact us, and we will make every effort to find a departure date that works for you.

-We have departure dates available for Group, Solo, and Private Trekkers in 2022, 2023 and 2024.
+We have departure dates available for Group, Solo, and Private Trekkers in 2023, 2024, and 2025.
 Check the departure dates below!
-Similarly, if you're a female traveller looking for a departure date in any of the trekking categories, whether in a group or on your own in a private trekking group, feel free to reach out to us.
+Similarly, if you're a female traveler looking for a departure date in any of the trekking categories, whether in a group or on your own in a private trekking group, feel free to reach out to us.
 We will do the best we can to accommodate you comfortably.